 The School District is part of the Harwood Union School District.
 The Union District is not a component of Duxbury School District.
 Separate financial statements on the Union School District are available from Washington West Supervisory Union.

-Duxbury School District Statement of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual in Fund Balance - Budget and Actual General Fund
+Duxbury School District Statement of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual General Fund

 Schedule 1